wt-gao/JlMatlab.jl/README.md

 # JlMatlab.jl

-Some Julia function like in Matlab
+Some Julia functions like in Matlab